-High temperature is very common in young children.
-The temperature usually returns to normal within 3 or 4 days.
+A high temperature (fever) is very common in young children.
+The temperature usually returns to normal within 1 to 4 days.

 Checking a high temperature

-- feel hotter than usual to the touch on their forehead, back or tummy
+- feel hotter than usual when you touch their back or chest

 How to take your child's temperature